 The best things that friends and family can do is simply listen.
 They often don't need to say anything, just being willing to listen to your problems makes you feel less alone and isolated

 Keep in touch

 It might be hard for them to have the energy to keep up contact.
 So it can help if you make the effort to keep in touch.

-- Keep in touch.
-It might be hard for your loved one to have the energy to keep up contact, so try to keep in touch.
-Even just a text message or email to let them know that you're thinking of them can make a big difference to how someone feels.
+It can even be just a text message or email to let them know that you're thinking of them.
+This could make a big difference to how they feel.

 Talking... not even talking about how I felt.
 Just talking about stupid things that didn't matter over coffee, without pressure and knowing that I can talk about the tough stuff if I want to.

-- Don't be critical.
-If you've not experienced depression yourself, it can be hard to understand why your friend or family member can't just 'snap out of it'.
-Try not to blame them or put too much pressure on them to get better straight away – your loved one is probably being very critical and harsh towards themselves already.
-Mind's information about depression can help you learn more about it.
+Try not to blame them or put too much pressure on them to get better straight away.
+They're probably being very critical and harsh towards themselves already.

 Just a simple call or text asking me how I am helps.
 I don't want sympathy, just to know they are there if I need them.